Luna_on_venus' Cars and Other Automation-related thingys

 :japan: 1995 Nakano Invicta NX4 – “What is RWD?”

 Have you ever wondered what its like to drive a car that feels like an abusive relationship?
 No?
 Well here’s one anyway.
-The Nakano Invicta is the latest in a long line of nuclear bombs disguised as affordably athletic sedans and coupes.
-The NX4 is directly related to its Group A-going cousin, the very same that was trading blows with the Korean-built Tamna Chollima RS4 in what basically amounted to mud wrestling with a car, and in that vein is equipped with a peppy turbocharged 2.4L flat-4 engine that according to the spec sheet produces about 285HP, but behind the wheel it feels closer to 360HP.
+The Nakano Invicta is the latest in a long line of bikini-clad mud wrestlers disguised as respectably athletic all-wheel drive corporate accountants.
+The NX4 is directly related to its Group A-going cousin, the very same that was trading blows with the Korean-built Tamna Chollima RS4 in what basically amounted to mud wrestling with a car, and in that vein is equipped with a peppy turbocharged 2.4L flat-4 engine that according to the spec sheet produces about 276HP in respect to the gentlemen’s agreement to not make performance cars too hot, but with a few minor tweaks done in some two-bit family garage in Osaka at 1 in the morning can push it up to 330HP.
 Paired to a crispy 5 speed manual transmission, you’ll be flying into trees and ditches on the side of a road faster than most rally drivers do, and you don’t even have a co-driver; you just have the grit, the will, and the sheer disregard for your own life apparent in all the best motorsports drivers.

 Outside, you get a full treatment for your rally-wannabe aspirations; sleek Sapphire Blue paintwork, obnoxiously large rally foglamps, obnoxious-er larger rear wing, twin exhausts, a “subtle” hood scoop and sporty alloy wheels.
 Inside you get tartan cloth seats, three auxillary gauges, a banging stereo with subwoofer and the overwhelming sense of superiority that comes with owning one of these simply incredible cars.
 You don’t deserve it, and you couldn’t care less.